hafsaafzal6314/sql_data_analysis/README.md

 ## Analysis Performed

-The SQL queries were used to analyze:
+The queries were used to analyze:

 - Customer information
 - Product prices
 - Product categories
-- Order information
+- Orders
 - Quantity sold
 - Total sales
 - Average prices and ratings